-To make sure you can recover well enough when adding running to your routine, ramp up your running volume very gradually.
+To make sure you can recover well enough when you want to add running to your training, ramp up your running volume very gradually — as you would with any factor in your program.
 As you build your work capacity — your body’s ability to handle training and recover effectively from it — you’ll be able to tolerate more running.

 Strength Training Intensity for Runners

 Experienced runners don’t have to shy away from the more intense and explosive aspects of strength training.
 If you want to run faster, more intense strength training might help you out.
 Performing two 15 to 90-minute explosive lower body training sessions twice a week can help runners improve their efficiency and 5k speed.
 (8)